 Boom!
 Watch out and get out of the way!!
 Do you see what’s coming?
-That’s the dividend income stream picking up more speed and size each and every step of the way.
-Today I want to talk about Dividend Reinvestment or Dividend ReInvesting Plans (DRIP for short).
+That’s the dividend income stream picking up more speed and size, each and every step of the way.
+Today, for our investment topic, I want to talk about Dividend Reinvestment or Dividend ReInvesting Plans.

-What is a DRIP?
-This is when the dividends on your stock that you own pay dividends, become reinvested (at partial/whole shares) and are at no cost (hopefully) to you.
+What is Dividend Reinvesting (“DRIP” for short)?
+This is when the stock that you own pay dividends and those dividends are reinvested (at partial or whole shares) and are at no cost (hopefully) to you.
 I am lucky and all my brokerages give me the option to opt in or opt out of the DRIP plan, with no cost to reinvest to buy more shares.
-The benefits of the DRIP Plan are as follows:

-- Dollar-Cost Averaging: Typically, you are now about to pick shares up lower than what you initially paid for it – obviously one of the cons is – the stock could appreciate and be potentially overvalued, thus your cost goes up on average
+- Dollar-Cost Averaging: Potentially, you are now about to pick shares up lower than what you initially paid for it .
+Obviously, one of the cons is that the stock could appreciate and be potentially overvalued.
+Thus your cost goes up on average.

 - Timing: You don’t have to worry about timing the market.
 I never try to time or predict the market.

-- Cost: Most services offer this for free – to reinvest dividends and pick up shares
+- Cost: Most services offer the ability to reinvest dividends and pick up shares for free

-- Stream Effect: Those new shares now produce new income and that income, given the trend of a good company, may increase due to a dividend increase (The Power of Dividend Growth is real!) and then all your shares produce dividends to buy more shares and I think you understand the cycle I am explaining here : )
+- Stream Effect: Those new shares now produce new income and that income, given the trend of a good company, may increase due to a dividend increase (The Power of Dividend Growth is real!) and then all your shares produce dividends to buy more shares.
+I think you understand the cycle I am explaining here : )

-- Increase in Avg.
-Cost: Your cost on average may increase if the share has gone through price appreciation
+- Increase in Average Cost: Your cost on average may increase if the share price appreciated.

-- Value: The shares you may be reinvested into may have a price that shows over-valuation in relation to their earnings, thus your reinvestment may not be timed the best
+- Value: The shares you may be reinvested into may have a price that shows over-valuation in relation to their earnings.
+Therefore, your reinvestment may not be timed the best.

-- Cost: As it was a benefit above – some brokerages may charge a slight fee for this service, I would check with them first
+- Cost: As it was a benefit above, some investment brokerages may charge a slight fee for this service.
+I would check with them first.

 Anyone else have similar fortunes with dividend reinvesting?
 Are there any other pros and cons that I am missing?
 Here is to the next round of dividends and to reinvestment, enjoy!